Keeper-Security/keeper-sdk-examples/AzureAdminAutoApprove/README.md

 ### Web Hook
  Azure Function name is `ApprovePendingRequestsByWebHook`.
 This function requires function level authorization URL.
+ Azure Function with name `KeeperConnectionGuard` should used along with the `ApprovePendingRequestsByWebHook`.
+ It just connects to the Keeper server to keep the session alive.
+It is executed every 12 hours, so make sure the `Auto Logout` timeout for the Keeper accont is set to at least a day (or 1440 minutes)

 ### Instructions
 See full installation instructions at our documentation portal: